chairbender/slackbot-resistance/README.md

 * Permission to set up integrations in Slack

 Please note that, if you are using the free Heroku account, the app will ocassionally go to sleep and the bot will stop responding to you.
 Visit the URL for your Heroku app to wake it up.
+YOU WILL LOSE YOUR CURRENT GAME!
 There's no way to keep it awake 24/7 without paying.
 See the next section for info on running it yourself outside of Heroku.

 1. Set up a Slack bot.
 In Slack, select "Configure Integrations".